Start a project with MRI

 Data collection

-Subject's identity must be coded.
-It is the responsibility of the researchers to keep the link between the code and the participant's identity.
-The name of the subject must never be stored with the data or the metadata.
+Subject’s identity must be coded.
+It is the responsibility of the researchers to keep the link between the code and the participant’s identity.
+The subject's name must never be stored with the data or metadata.

 Data collection and documentation

-Personal data are acquired only for safety reasons through the MRI safety screening forms, which are stored within the MRI Platform for 10 years, and at the end of this period the forms will be destroyed.
-These data include relevant medical history (see MRI safety screening form), height, weight, sex, and date of birth of the participants.
+Personal data are acquired only for safety purposes through the MRI safety screening forms, which are stored within the MRI Platform for 10 years; at the end of this period, the forms will be destroyed.
+These data include relevant medical history (see the MRI safety screening form), height, weight, sex, and the participants' date of birth.

-MRI data include in their header information on participant's height, weight, sex, and date of birth.
-Subject's identity is anonymized by a subject code.
-MRI data are stored on the FCBG PACS server for 10 years, after which data will be deleted.
-The MRI images are downloaded from the PACS server to a directory of the FCBG storage system, and it is the responsibility of the researcher to copy the images from the FCBG storage system to their data system.
+MRI data include in their header information on the participant’s height, weight, sex, and date of birth.
+The subject’s identity is anonymized by a subject code.
+MRI data are stored on the FCBG PACS server for 10 years, after which the data will be deleted.
+The MRI images are downloaded from the PACS server to a directory on the FCBG storage system, and it is the researcher's responsibility to copy the images from the FCBG storage system to their data system.

-Important: The FCBG storage system is only for temporary transfer of data to/from the MRI platform.
+Important: The FCBG storage system is only for temporary data transfer to/from the MRI platform.
 Data should not be stored ad vitam eternam on this server.
-A specific size will be allowed to the PI folder at the beginning of the collaboration.
-Investigators are responsible for backing up their data in his own institution's servers and cleaning the folder.
-The FCBG is not responsible for the loss of data that would not have been backed up by the study investigator.
+A specific size will be allowed for the PI folder at the beginning of the collaboration.
+Investigators are responsible for backing up their data in their own institution’s servers and cleaning the folder.
+The FCBG is not responsible for data loss that was not backed up by the study investigator.

 Copyright and Intellectual Property Rights